Odd Sympathies (something just happened to me) (2005)

 Through dance and song, the Odd Sympathies expresses American stories about acts of kindness in the absence of family ties.
 Dancer shared their narratives of unexpected altruism with poet Catie Rosemurgy, who then rendered them into lyrical text that ultimately shaped the choreographic arc of the production.
 This collaborative process was furthered by the creation of a dynamic score performed live by composer/musician Bradford Reed, musicians Geoff Gersh, Ranjit Arapurakal and Hanna Fox, and the dancers.

-Produced with funding and support from The Geraldine R. Dodge Foundation, the Trust for Mutual Understanding and the American Music Centre’s Live Music for Dance Program, and the Duncan Centre Conservatory, Prague, CZ.
+Produced with funding and support from The Geraldine R. Dodge Foundation, the Trust for Mutual Understanding, the American Music Centre’s Live Music for Dance Program, and the Duncan Centre Conservatory, Prague, CZ.

 Photography: Dagi Dagon